srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa/source/index.rst

 The UE is made up of the following components:

-	* PC running a linux based OS
+	* AMD Ryzen5 3600X based PC running a Linux based OS
-	* An Ettus Research USRP X300 (an x310 could also be used)
+	* Ettus Research USRP X310 connected over 10GigE (an X300 could also be used)

-The Callbox runs both the eNB/ gNB and the EPC.
+The Callbox runs both the eNB/gNB and the EPC.

 Tests may be carried out over-the-air or using a cabled setup.
-For this example, we use a cabled setup between the UE and the eNB/ gNB (i.e from the x300 to the PCIe SDR cards on the Callbox).
-These conections run through -30 dB attenuators as shown in the figure above.
+For this example, we use a cabled setup between the UE and the eNB/gNB (i.e from the X310 to the PCIe SDR cards on the Callbox).
+These connections run through 30dB attenuators as shown in the figure above.
 The PPS inputs for the accurate clocking of both the UE and Callbox are also shown.

 Limitations